osrsbox/osrsbox-db/docs/index.md

 </html>
 ```

 So, if you have read this far, we can fetch OSRS item information using a public API provided by osrsbox-db...
 But what can we do with this data?
 The primary reason the osrsbox-db was written was to enable osrsbox-tooltips!
-Please see my other project page for information about that project.
+Support for elusive items such as the <span class="tooltip osrs-tooltip" id='11806' title='Please wait ...'>[Saradomin godsword]</span>.
+Please see the [osrsbox-tooltips](https://github.com/osrsbox/osrsbox-tooltips) page for information about the project.

 ## osrsbox-db: Icon images in PNG format